kehinde4885/multilanding/README.md

  - Understand and Manipulate the DOM
  - Understand Events and its Phases
  - Understand ELement Rendering on Webpages
- - Understand Website Performance during events and Rendering
+ - Understand Website Performance during events and Rendering(MDN docs Articles)

 Upcoming Branches